Martin Uetz

 You Can Use Today

-Each trick includes the exact prompt to use, how to set it up, and which video it came from.
-Organized into six categories: Productivity, Mobile & Remote, AI Agents, Content & Brand, Prompting & Quality, and Trading & Data.
+Each trick includes the exact prompt to use and how to set it up.
+The "New in July" tag marks what shipped since the March edition.
+Organized into seven categories: Productivity, Mobile & Remote, Self-Improving Agents, Orchestration at Scale, Content & Design, Prompting & Quality, and Models & Business.

 Productivity